 Free Printable: Low Carb & Keto Food List

-- Heavy cream – You’ll need 2 cups for the condensed milk and 1 cup added toward the end.
-Full-fat coconut cream should work as a dairy-free substitute, but the recipe still won’t be fully dairy-free because of the butter.
-If you’d like to lighten up the calories in sugar free ice cream a bit, you can replace some (or all) of the 1 cup heavy cream (the part added toward the end) with coconut milk beverage or almond milk instead.
+- Heavy Cream – Full-fat canned coconut milk or coconut cream should work as a dairy-free substitute, but the recipe still won’t be fully dairy-free because of the butter (below).
+If you’d like to lighten up the calories, you can replace some (or all) of the cream at the end (not in the condensed milk) with coconut milk beverage or almond milk.

 - Vanilla Extract – For keto vanilla ice cream.
-You can also add a teaspoon of vanilla bean seeds.
-See below for other add-ins or extract ideas.
+Sometimes I also add a teaspoon of vanilla bean seeds.
+See my flavor variations below for other add-ins!

 How To Make Keto Ice Cream